Get Support

 Medications

-What medications do you prescribe?
+What are some possible side effects of the medications you prescribe?

 Everyone responds to medication differently but most patients experience little to no side effects.
 Side effects also differ depending on the medication you are prescribed and your provider and/or pharmacist will discuss them with you.